-Site Topography and Geologic Conditions August 22, 2023
+Site Topography and Geologic Conditions November 16, 2023

-Available bridge plans prepared by the bridge designer; Qk4 show the replacement over Slough of Rolling Fork to consist of a three-span structure with an approximate overall length of 264 feet.
-These plans also indicate that the new bridge will be located in the same place as the existing bridge.
-The new bridge is to be supported on driven H-piles to bedrock at the end bents, and drilled shafts may be necessary for support at the two interior pier locations.
+Available bridge plans prepared by the bridge designer shows the replacement bridge consisting of a 4-span structure with an overall length of about 320 feet.
+The plans also indicate that the new bridge will be in the same place as the existing bridge.
+The new bridge is to be supported on driven H-piles to bedrock at the end bents and drilled shafts or H-piles at the interior piers.